rkandi1/NonProfitDatathon/README.md

-# Datathon by Understood
+# NonProfitDatathon
 DSC Datathon.
 Creating Database for Non-Profits.

 ## Goals
 The goal of this project is to find organizations that are closest in their goals to Understood.org's mission.
 Understood is a non-profit dedicated to serving the millions of families of kids who learn and think differently.
+Understood is looking for potential partners and wants an updated set of partners with whom they can work closely.

 ## Mining the Data